-- a) Action: Prioritize funding for the phased improvement of all recreation facilities, including but not limited to, beginning with Edwards Field, Midcoast Athletic and Recreational Complex (MARC) and Merrymeeting Park, and Captain William Fitzgerald USN Recreation and Conservation Area. - b) Action: Implement the Midcoast Athletic and Recreational Complex (MARC) Master Plan and consider regional partnerships to support its development. - c) Action: Prioritize efforts by the Parks & Recreation Department to update the 2002 Parks, Recreation, and Open Space Plan within the next 3 years to identify key priorities which then carry over into the CIP. - d) Action: Once updated, implement recommendations from the updated 2002 Parks, Recreation, and Open Space Plan (referenced in "F" above) for the improvement and expansion of recreation facilities. - e) Action: Develop active recreation facilities in East Brunswick, including investments in the Captain William Fitzgerald USN Recreation and Conservation Area, considering playgrounds, ballfields, ball courts (pickle tennis, basket), and similar amenities.
-Invest in recreation facilities in East Brunswick, including investments in the Captain William Fitzgerald USN Recreation and Conservation Area, with: - o Playgrounds - o Ballfields - f) Ball courts (pickle, tennis, basket) - g) Action: Enable safe and ADA-compliant public access to recreation sites throughout town for bicyclists and pedestrians with appropriate parking: - o Merrymeeting Park (other than w/long walk or bicycle) - o Mill Street Portage (dangerous for bike/ped) - o Fitzgerald / Gravel
+- a) Action: Prioritize funding for the phased improvement of all recreation facilities, beginning with Edwards Field, MARC, and Merrymeeting Park, and Captain William Fitzgerald USN Recreation and Conservation Area. - b) Action: Implement the Midcoast Athletic and Recreational Complex and consider regional partnerships to support its development.

+- c) Action: Prioritize efforts by the Parks & Recreation department to update the 2002 Parks, Recreation, and Open Space Plan within the next 3 years to identify key priorities which then carry over into the CIP. - d) Action: Once updated, implement recommendations from the updated 2002 Parks, Recreation, and Open Space Plan (referenced in "f" above) for the improvement and expansion of recreation facilities. - e) Action: Invest in recreation facilities in East Brunswick, including investments in the Captain William Fitzgerald USN Recreation and Conservation Area, with : - o Playgrounds - o Ballfields - o Ball courts (pickle, tennis, basket) - f) Action: Consider public access to recreation sites: - o Merrymeeting Park (other than w/long walk or bicycle) - o Mill Street Portage (dangerous for bike/ped) - o Fitzgerald / Gravel